Optimal-size clique transversals in chordal graphs: Clique transversals in chordal graphs

 \begin{theorem} Every $4$-chordal graph $G$ that contains no maximal $3$-clique has a clique transversal with at most $2(|G|-1)/7$ vertices unless $|G|=4$. \end{theorem}

 \begin{proof} Let $G$ be a counterexample to the statement of the theorem containing the minimum number of vertices and, subject to this, the minimum number of edges.
 Clearly, $G$ is connected, in particular, $G$ has no isolated vertices.
-Fix a rooted tree-decomposition $T$ of $G$ with the maximum number of leaves such that every node corresponds to a maximal clique of $G$ (such a tree-decomposition exists by Lemma~\ref{lm-maximal}).
+Fix a rooted tree-decomposition $T$ of $G$ with the maximum number of leaves such that every node corresponds to a maximal clique of $G$ and no two nodes correspond to the same clique (such a tree-decomposition exists by Lemma~\ref{lm-maximal}).
+In particular, no node of $T$ corresponds to a $3$-clique.
 If $G$ has at most two maximal cliques, then it has a clique transversal of size one.
 So, we can assume that $G$ has at least three maximal cliques, which implies that the tree-decomposition $T$ has at least three nodes.
 In particular, the root of $T$ has at least two children.

 We now show that we may assume each leaf node of $T$ corresponds to a $4$-clique.
 Suppose that $T$ has a leaf node $u'$ that corresponds to a $k$-clique with $k\ge 5$.
-Let $U'$ be the set of vertices of $G$ that are associated with $u'$, and let $U$ be the set of vertices associated with the parent of $u'$ in $T$.
-If $|U'\setminus U|\ge 2$, then let $v$ be any vertex in $U'\setminus U$ and let $G'$ be the graph obtained from $G$ by removing the vertex $v$.
-If $|U'\setminus U|=1$, then let $v$ be the unique vertex in $U'\setminus U$, let $v'$ be any vertex of $U'\cap U$, and let $G'$ be the graph obtained from $G$ by removing the edge $vv'$.
+Let $V'$ be the set of vertices of $G$ that are associated with $u'$, and let $V$ be the set of vertices associated with the parent of $u'$ in $T$.
+If $|V'\setminus V|\ge 2$, then let $v$ be any vertex in $V'\setminus V$ and let $G'$ be the graph obtained from $G$ by removing the vertex $v$.
+If $|V'\setminus V|=1$, then let $v$ be the unique vertex in $V'\setminus V$, let $v'$ be any vertex of $V'\cap V$, and let $G'$ be the graph obtained from $G$ by removing the edge $vv'$.
 Observe that in both cases, $G'$ is a $4$-chordal graph and any clique transversal of $G'$ is also a clique-transversal of $G$.
 However, this contradicts the choice of $G$ as a minimal counterexample.
+We conclude that every leaf node of $T$ corresponds to a $4$-clique.

+Suppose that $T$ has a node $u$ adjacent to a leaf $u'$ such that at least two vertices associated with $u'$ are not associated with $u$.
+Let $V$ and $V'$ be the sets of vertices of $G$ associated with nodes $u$ and $u'$ respectively, and let $k=|V'\setminus V|$.
+Note that $k\in\{2,3\}$ since $G$ is connected.
+Consider a nice tree-decomposition $T'$ such that its root corresponds to the clique induced by $V'$; such a tree-decomposition $T'$ exists by Proposition~\ref{prop-nice}.
+Note that the root of $T'$ has a single child, which corresponds to a $4$-clique, and exactly the $k$ vertices of $V'\setminus V$ are not associated with its only child.